CONSTITUTION

 2. Members of committees are appointed by the Council and serve at the pleasure of the Council.

-57A.
-All committees, working groups, and advisory councils formed by the SSD Council must include at least one SSD Council member.
+3. All committees, working groups, and advisory Councils formed by the SSD Council must include at least one SSD Council member.

-57B.The Council may declare a committee to operate in camera, and any committee may declare itself
+b.The Council may declare a committee to operate in-camera, and any committee may declare itself to operate in-camera at any time.

-1. Articles 56 through 57B do not apply to hiring committees, which will operate according to the provisions of the Collective Agreement between the UVSS and United Steelworkers and the UVSS Hiring Policy.
-The Council will select those members of the hiring committee which are selected by the Society.
+1. Articles 50 through 51b do not apply to hiring committees, which will operate according to the provisions of the Collective Agreement between the UVSS and United Steelworkers Union and the UVSS Hiring Policy.

 BYLAW #10: FINANCES OF THE SSD